 Kampala to Lake Bunyonyi (optional Gorilla Trekking), Uganda

-The prices of trekking permits fluctuate and may change without prior notice – currently they are priced from US$600.
-There is a local transport & handling fee from US$120 per person (this covers the return public transfer and the Wildlife Authority’s booking fee).
+The prices of trekking permits fluctuate and may change without prior notice.
+Currently the permits are priced from about US $600 (subject to change) plus US $105 for bank fees and both amounts are to be prepaid.
+There is a local transport fee of about US $200 per vehicle (with a minimum of 8 people) to be paid on the day of the trekking (this covers the return public transfer the Wildlife Authority’s booking fee).
 For trekking in the DRC or Rwanda (the trip leader will advise at the pre-departure meeting as to where the permits have been secured, and will assist with the online visa application for Rwanda en-route if needed), we will also have to purchase an additional visa to enter either country, as well as renewing our Ugandan visa upon reentry.
 We also advise budgeting a little extra for tips for the local guides and rangers.
 Please budget accordingly as payment for the permit must be made in US$ cash at the pre-departure meeting.

 Trekking Procedures: The mountain gorilla (Gorilla Berengei), of which there are still only about 700 remaining, are one of our closest living relatives.
 A visit to these gentle giants in their natural environment is a unique and wonderful experience – one you’ll never forget.
 The park rangers monitor the gorillas on a daily basis and have a fairly good idea of where they are.
 However, they are free roaming animals, and their sighting cannot be guaranteed.
 As the gorillas share much of our DNA, anyone with even the slightest cold or transferable illness will not be permitted to trek.
 Trekking is also only open to people over 16 years old.